 Why Is Aloe Vera So Effective On The Skin?

-Aloe vera is considered to be very effective for various other skin ailments.
+Aloe vera is also considered to be very effective for various other skin ailments like dermatitis and sunburn.
 But, what makes it so effective?
 Research indicates that this is due to a variety of compounds and micronutrients present in it.
 These include:

 Free radicals can cause wrinkles, fine lines, and other related issues.
 The antioxidants present in aloe vera help fight these free radicals and protect your skin from such age-related damage.
 Therefore, it helps your skin retain its elasticity and evenness.